TahmidU/TahmidU/README.md

 - 📧 Ways to contact me ...

-I can be contacted via Email, or LinkedIn, both of which can be found below my profile picture ◀.
+I can be contacted via email: tahmid.uddin.dev@gmail.com.
+For recruiters, it is appreciated if you email me before a call so that I do not miss your it.

 ## 👋👋